-The technical preview of KUDO for Kubeflow is an end-to-end machine learning platform built for security, scale, and speed, that allows enterprises to develop and deploy machine learning models on top of shared resources using the best open-source technologies.
+The technical preview of D2iQ Kaptain (powered by Kubeflow) is an end-to-end machine learning platform built for security, scale, and speed, that allows enterprises to develop and deploy machine learning models on top of shared resources using the best open-source technologies.

 Machine learning is the power cable for your business.
 Without it, your data center is a museum of hard drives.
 While machine learning can supercharge data-driven businesses, it requires both expertise and a complex suite of technologies to make it work.
-D2iQ’s KUDO for Kubeflow, which is in technical preview, is the enterprise platform designed to take you from prototype to production in no time.
+D2iQ’s Kaptain (originally known as KUDO for Kubeflow) which is in technical preview, is the enterprise platform designed to take you from prototype to production in no time.

 Enterprises are expected to store up to 70 billion terabytes in their own data centers within the next five years.
 If you were to store all that data on slim 5.5 mm (0.22″) hard drives with a 1 TB capacity each, the stack would reach all the way to the moon.
 If you included data stored on public clouds, the stack would make it to the moon, go around the moon, then back to earth, with almost enough left for a complete trip around the globe.
 With data volumes growing exponentially, machine learning is no longer an option, but a necessity.

 Unfortunately, many enterprises struggle with going from a prototype on a single machine to a scalable deployment.
 Fewer than 15% of data science initiatives ever reach production, and for those that do, it can take many months to turn a prototype into a production-grade solution.

 End-to-end machine learning (ML) platforms for the big data age have only been built at major tech companies in the last decade.
 That does not mean such infrastructure is out of reach for most companies.
 In fact, that is why we at D2iQ have built Kaptain: to make world-class machine learning infrastructure accessible to all enterprises.